Winklepicker

-Winklepickers, or winkle pickers, are a style of shoe or boot worn from the 1950s onward, especially popular with British rock and roll fans such as teddy boys.
-The feature that gives both the boot and shoe their name is the very sharp and long pointed toe, reminiscent of medieval footwear and approximately the same as the long pointed toes on some women's high-fashion shoes and boots in the 2000s.
+Winklepickers or winkle pickers are a style of shoe or boot worn from the 1950s onward, especially popular with British rock and roll fans such as Teddy Boys.
+The feature that gives both the boot and shoe their name is the very sharp and long pointed toe, reminiscent of medieval poulaines and approximately the same as the long pointed toes on some women's high-fashion shoes and boots in the 2000s.

-The extremely pointed toe was called the winkle picker because in England periwinkle snails, or winkles, are a popular seaside snack which is eaten using a pin or other pointed object to extract the soft parts out of the coiled shell carefully, hence the phrase: "to winkle something out", and based on that, winklepickers became a humorous name for shoes with a very pointed tip.
-Other countries had other humorous names, e.g. in Norway and Sweden they were called myggjagere or myggjagare, literally "Mosquito chasers".
 They are still popular in the goth, raggare and rockabilly subcultures.

-In some parts of the U.S. they are called "roach stompers".
+Names

+The extremely pointed toe was called a winkle picker because, in England, periwinkle snails ("winkles") were a popular seaside snack which is eaten using a pin or other thin pointed object to carefully extract the soft parts out of the coiled shell.
+The same practice led to the figurative phrase "to winkle something out".
+Other countries used other names for the same style, usually similarly humorous.
+In some parts of the United States, they are called "roach stompers" because of their ability to kill a roach in a corner.
+In Norway and Sweden, they were called "mosquito chasers" (myggjagere; myggjagare).

 History

 Origins

-Winklepickers, inspired by the crakowes worn by the medieval French nobility, were a conspicuous contrast to the brothel creepers worn by Teddy Boys.
+Winklepickers, inspired by the Polish poulaines worn by the medieval French nobility, were a conspicuous contrast to the brothel creepers worn by Teddy Boys.
 The male shoes were lace-up Oxford style with a low heel and an exaggerated pointed toe.
-A Chelsea Boot style (elastic-sided with a two-inch, and later as much as two-and-one-half-inch, Cuban heel) was notably worn by the Beatles but although it had a pointed toe, was not considered to be a winklepicker.
-Winklepicker shoes from Stan's of Battersea were also worn by Teddy Girls as well as being a fleeting fashion for young women generally.
+A Chelsea boot style (elastic-sided with a two-inch—later as much as two-and-one-half-inch—Cuban heels) was notably worn by the Beatles but although it had a pointed toe, was not considered to be a winklepicker.
+Winklepicker shoes were also worn by Teddy Girls as well as being a fleeting fashion for young women generally.